ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 - I don't know of precedent for extensions that prevent modules from being linked together.

-- Most existing libraries with commonly used TH helpers (`lens`, `aeson`) have the TH in the same call component but in a different module.
+- Most existing libraries with commonly used TH helpers (`lens`, `aeson`) have the TH in the same Cabal component but in a different module.
   To leverage this proposal, we would have to refactor them to put those modules in a separate library component.
   It would take decent amount of conditional code to still support old GHCs, and even more to not be a breaking change on those old libraries.